Becoming a Nurse Practitioner vs. a Doctor: What Are the Differences?

 How to Choose Between Becoming a Nurse Practitioner vs. a Doctor

 In choosing which path to take, it is best to weigh the advantages and disadvantages of both.
-While it may depend on personal and professional goals, there are factors that can influence the decision.
+While it may depend on personal and professional goals, there are factors that can influence your decision.

 Frequently Asked Questions About Becoming a Nurse Practitioner or Doctor